iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 There are cases when data is so large, or its processing is organized in a way such that you would like to avoid moving it out of its external/remote location.
-For example from a network attached storage (NAS) drive, processing data on HDFS, running [Dask](https://dask.org/) via SSH, or having a script that streams data from S3 to process it.
+For example from a network attached storage (NAS), processing data on HDFS, running [Dask](https://dask.org/) via SSH, or having a script that streams data from S3 to process it.

 External <abbr>dependencies</abbr> and
 [external outputs](/doc/user-guide/managing-external-data) provide ways to track